sulmanen/prangler/README.md

 0.1.0 Grunt files support.
 0.1.1 Improved stringify remove html compressor.
 0.1.2 Add option for stripping filename extension from template key.
 0.1.3 Add option for using only filename for template key.
-0.1.4 Template prettify
+0.1.4 Template prettify.